-- 1. Appropriate salutation (e.g., Dear Mrs. Smith) - 2.
-Brief introduction of yourself (especially important early on in the semester) so the instructor knows who you are - 3.
-Subject heading that includes identifies the class and indicates the general nature of your communication (e.g., "Question about Career Project") - 4.
-Polite closing (e.g., Thanks, Best Wishes, Sincerely, Cheers, etc.). - 5.
-Short, to-the-point message - 6.
-Proofread, proofread, and proofread! - 7.
-Avoid slang, text-message language, and acronyms (e.g., LOL). - 8.
-Avoid sending an email when you are angry or upset.
+- Appropriate salutation (e.g., Dear Mrs. Smith) - Brief introduction of yourself (especially important early on in the semester) so the instructor knows who you are - Subject heading that includes identifies the class and indicates the general nature of your communication (e.g., "Question about Career Project") - Polite closing (e.g., Thanks, Best Wishes, Sincerely, Cheers, etc.). - Short, to-the-point message - Proofread, proofread! - Avoid slang, text-message language, and acronyms (e.g., LOL). - Avoid sending an email when you are angry or upset.